platformsh/platformsh-docs/docs/src/administration/web/configure-environment.md

 ### Routes

 The **Router** section shows a list of all the routes configured on your environment.
-You can see each route's type, and check if caching and server side includes have been enabled for it:
+You can see each route's type and check if caching and server side includes have been enabled for it:

 ![Services: routes](/images/management-console/service-tab/routes.png "0.5")